A critical assessment of bonding descriptors for predicting materials properties: Introduction

 The concept of a chemical bond, while not a quantum mechanically observable quantity, has proven helpful in rationalizing both organic and inorganic materials, whether it is the reaction pathways in organic compounds,\cite{woodward1965stereochemistry} the nature of magnetic superexchange interactions between transition metal ions,\cite{goodenough1963magnetism}, or crystal structure stability.\cite{goldschmidt1926gesetze, pauling1929principles} To characterize bonding within solid-state materials, several theoretical frameworks have been developed.
 These include wavefunction- and population-analysis,\cite{mulliken1955electronic, dunnington2012generalization, galeev2013solid} real-space electron density analysis,\cite{bader1990quantum, savin1992electron, bagus1997charge} and energy partitioning methods.\cite{raupach2015periodic, kreuter2025energy} These frameworks are routinely employed to understand or tune various material properties.\cite{schon2022classification, ray2022programming, zhou2024chemical, ubaid2024antibonding, powell2025exploiting} The quantities obtained through such bonding analysis frameworks can therefore also serve as valuable descriptors for data-driven material discovery.

 To date, descriptors derived from readily available geometric information have often been used to approximately characterize bonding in materials.\cite{seko2017, botu2015adaptive, waroquiers2017statistical, waroquiers2020chemenv, musil2021physics} Currently, a large-scale comparison of the predictive power of geometric descriptors and quantum-chemical bonding descriptors in machine learning of material properties for solid-state materials is lacking.
 Recent developments in quantum-chemical bonding analysis workflows have enabled the high-throughput computation of quantum-chemical bonding descriptors derived from ab initio calculations.\cite{george2022automated, ganose2025atomate2} Based on these developments, a database of chemical bonding descriptors for 1500 semiconductors \cite{naik2023quantum, naik_2023_7852083} was published by some of us.
-As part of the current study, we have further extended this database, which now includes bonding properties for approximately 13,000 materials from the Materials Project.\cite{jain2013materials} This database consists of bonding indicators generated using the LOBSTER \cite{deringer2011crystal, maintz2013analytic, maintz2016lobster,nelson2020lobster} program, a projection-based bonding analysis framework.
+As part of the current study, we have further extended this database, which now includes bonding properties for approximately 13,000 materials from the Materials Project.\cite{jain2013materials} The materials were filtered according to the availability of computed elasticity data in the Materials Project database version 2023.11.1.
+An overview of the structure and composition coverage in the bonding analysis dataset is presented in Supplementary Information Section \ref{database_overview} (Figure \ref{fig:overview_1} and \ref{fig:overview_2}), demonstrating that our curated dataset is highly diverse and not limited to any specific class of materials in terms of composition, structure, or bonding.
+This database consists of bonding indicators generated using the LOBSTER \cite{deringer2011crystal, maintz2013analytic, maintz2016lobster,nelson2020lobster} program, a projection-based bonding analysis framework.
 Specifically, it includes Crystal Orbital Overlap Populations (COOP),\cite{hughbanks1983chains} Crystal Orbital Hamilton Populations (COHP),\cite{dronskowski1993crystal}, and two-center Crystal Orbital Bond Index (COBI),\cite{mueller2021crystal}, along with their energy-integrated counterparts up to the Fermi level: ICOOP, which measures the number of electrons participating in a bond; ICOHP, which quantifies covalent bond strength; and ICOBI, which indicates bond order.
 In addition, Mulliken and Löwdin atomic charges,\cite{ertural2019development} projected densities of states (PDOS), and Madelung energies \cite{trefry1987electrostatic,hoppe1995madelung} are also available.